 "We really want to explore whole-heartedly new expressions of how to do church in The Salvation Army.
-The traditional model of church on a Sunday, sitting in pews and listening to a sermon and singing songs is in decline," said NSW and ACT Divisional Communities of Hope Coordinator, Major Bryce Davies.
+The traditional model of church on a Sunday, sitting in pews and listening to a sermon and singing songs is tians that need to be entertained and fed."

+in decline," said NSW and ACT Divisional Communities of Hope Coordinator, Major Bryce Davies.